sarojbist/task-management/README.md

 - **Task Management:** Users can add, edit, and delete tasks
 - **Pagination & Filtering:** Users can paginate tasks and filter them by status (**Pending, InProgress, Completed**)
 - **Drag & Drop:**
 Users can drag the cards on frontend, I have used ello-pangea/dnd library for it.
 It is substitute of react-beautiful-dnd as it is no longer supported in React 19.
-However, dropping functionality is not working for now.
-I will figure out the issue later.

 ---